vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 114

-Hans ṭ Bakker & Harunaga Isaacson
+Hans T. Bakker & Harunaga Isaacson

 pertaining to it has unfortunately dropped ouṭ In the Appendix Shastri analyses the contents of the Ramtek inscription of the time of Prabhāvatī Guptā,